chimera-linux/cports/Packaging.md

 ##### self.conf_link_threads

-The number of linker threads to use.
-This is not affected by whether parallel builds are disabled via options, always referring to the number provided by `cbuild`.
+The number of linker threads (and LTO jobs, if enabled) to use.

-##### self.conf_lto_jobs

-The number of configured jobs to use for LTO.
 This is not affected by whether parallel builds are disabled via options, always referring to the number provided by `cbuild`.

 ##### self.make_jobs